-We found two travel agencies there, the one was a lady who told us that bus ticket for one person is 450 Thai baht, and bus will depart in the morning at 8’o clock.
-However, she gave us a strange advice, which was to go by AIR.
-She said foreigners can’t go to Malaysia via border.
-We got confused, because we did not book any flight, and we wanted to go the next morning, so time was short.
+We found two travel agencies near our guest house.
+The one was a lady who told us that bus ticket for one person is 450 Thai baht.
+Bus will depart in the morning at 8 AM.
+However, she suggested us to go by AIR.
+She said foreigners can’t cross to Malaysia via this border.
+We got confused, because we did not book any flight.
+We wanted to go the next morning, so time was short.

-We found another travel agency near by, and the guy repeated the same thing that foreigners such as Pakistani, Indian and Bangladeshi can not go from Thailand to Malaysia via this border which is called Padang Besar on the Malaysian side.
+We found another travel agency near by, and the guy repeated the same thing that foreigners such as Pakistani, Indian and Bangladeshi can not go from Thailand to Malaysia via this border (For other passports, it’s not an issue).
+It is called Padang Besar on the Malaysian side.
 We were holding Pakistani passports.
-We got more confused, but we decided to go back to our guest house and to consult with the lady at the reception in our guest house who were also arranging bus tickets.
+We got more confused, but we decided to go back to our guest house and to consult with the lady at the reception in our guest house.

-We told the lady about the situation and our passports, she phoned someone and discussed the matter with him, and then told us that she can confirm the bus tickets for us, and the rest will be our responsibility.
+We told the lady about the situation and our passports, she phoned someone and discussed the matter with them.
+She informed us a few minutes later that she can confirm the bus tickets for us.
+And rest will be our responsibility.
 Finally, we booked two tickets for 900 Thai baht from Hat Yai to Kuala Lumpur.
-We were told that the journey will be 8 hours long including the time spent at the immigration check points at the border.
+We were told that the journey will be 8 hours long including the time spent at the immigration check points.

 The bus waits for all passengers at the border, and the luggage is also scanned for security purpose.
 At the immigration counter, there is a separate line for foreigners and separate line for locals who hold permanent border cards.
 Anyways, the process was just easy and smooth, and it took around 30 minutes to get cleared from both the Thai and Malaysian immigration.